-Manufacturers and sellers of goods in the UK have a legal responsibility to compensate buyers, users and even bystanders for damage or injuries they have suffered because of faulty goods, dangerous products or unsafe products that they have purchased.
+Manufacturers and sellers of goods in the UK have a legal responsibility to compensate buyers and users for damage or injuries caused by faulty goods or dangerous products.
+This responsibility also extends to bystanders who may be affected by unsafe products they have purchased.

 Do you know your legal responsibilities and how to protect yourself and your business?

 The Consumer Protection Act 1987 enshrines in statute strict liability concerning the selling or manufacturing of faulty or defective products.
-This legislation applies when there is a defect in a product you produced, and you would automatically be liable for any harm caused by that defect, whether or not you were at fault.
+This legislation applies when there is a defect in a product you produced.
+You would automatically be liable for any harm caused by that defect, regardless of whether you were at fault.

-Manufacturers, suppliers and retailers can also be at risk of claims under common law alleging negligence and/or breach of contract.
+Manufacturers, suppliers, and retailers can also face claims under common law for negligence and/or breach of contract.

-Here are some key points that you need to know about defective products and how to protect you and your business from liability.
+Here are some key points to understand about defective products and how to protect yourself and your business from liability.

 Yes.
 In the UK, product liability laws are in place to protect consumers and make sure goods are as safe as can be.